On Air Now

 Because nothing says ‘epic’ like a fictional superhero with his pants on outside his tights and a heroic theme played on French horn.
 Simple, effective, huge.

-In which the early classical legend attempts to recreate the dawn of mankind with only an orchestra and a chorus at his disposal.
+A piece in which the early classical legend attempts to recreate the dawn of mankind with only an orchestra and a chorus at his disposal.
 And he succeeds.

 Got a spare few hours?
 And a penchant for full orchestra, chorus and brass band sharing the stage?
 You’ll be in need of Havergal Brian’s gargantuan ‘Gothic’ symphony.